mkosir/typescript-style-guide/README.md

   it("should render user description when title is confirmed");
   ```

+- ### Test Isolation

+  All tests must be setup and implemented to run as standalone in isolation, where they don't depend on order of execution of other tests.

+- ### Tooling Extension

-- Test can be run through npm scripts, but it's highly encouraged to use [Jest Runner](https://marketplace.visualstudio.com/items?itemName=Tfirstris.vscode-jest-runner) VS code extension so any single test can be run [instantly](https://github.com/mkosir/typescript-react-style-guide/raw/main/misc/vscode-jest-runner.gif), especially if testing app/package in monorepo codebase.
+  Test can be run through npm scripts, but to improve development experience it's highly encouraged to use [Jest Runner](https://marketplace.visualstudio.com/items?itemName=Tfirstris.vscode-jest-runner) VS code extension so any single test can be run [instantly](https://github.com/mkosir/typescript-react-style-guide/raw/main/misc/vscode-jest-runner.gif), especially if testing app/package in larger codebase (monorepo).

   ```sh
   code --install-extension Tfirstris.vscode-jest-runner
   ```

+- ### Snapshot
-- Snapshot tests are discouraged in order to avoid fragility, which leads to "just update it" turn of mind, to achieve all the tests pass.
+  Snapshot tests are discouraged in order to avoid fragility, which leads to "just update it" turn of mind, to achieve all the tests pass.
   Exceptions can be made, with strong rational behind it, where test output has short and clear intent, whats actually being tested (e.g. design system library critical elements that shouldn't deviate).

 ## Contributing